leighklotz/blatano/README.md

 - Hash Monster: crack wifi
 - CovidSniffer: nearby covid beacon counter

-Landscape at the bottom of the screen is an abbreviated 2.4 GHz WiFi channel spectrum graph showing the signals on each channel.
-Multiple APs of the same channel with similar signal strength aren't distinguishable.

 # Sensing

 BLE entity sensing for the ESP32 all comes from the same place.
 There